apache/gravitino/docs/gravitino-use-iceberg.md

 * Worked as a catalog proxy, supports HiveCatalog and JdbcCatalog for now
 * The integrated Iceberg version used is 1.3.1.
-* Before you create a catalog, make sure you have already created a Metalake.
-If you haven't done so, please follow the Metalake creation steps.
+* Before creating a catalogue, ensure you have already created a Metalake.
+If you still need to, please follow the Metalake creation steps.

 ## Creating an Iceberg Catalog